hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 - A security model based on capability rather than _user and group_.
 - A _Shell_ with structured data.

-There are more features that will be listed in specific chapters, but of course the main feature is that **we will make and use our own tools**.
+There are more features that will be listed in specific chapters, but of course the main feature is that **you will make and use your own tools**.
 Even if you can see other books or articles like "Building System from Scratch", this series will still be a refreshing experience for you 😁.

 ## Like, Share, Donate